hoffmangroup/segtools/doc/introduction.rst

 Description
 ===========
-Segtools is a python package designed to put genomic segmentations back in the context of the genome!
+Segtools is a Python package designed to put genomic segmentations back in the context of the genome!
 Using R for graphics, segtools provides a number of modules to analyze a segmentation in various ways and help you interpret its biological relevance.